RylanSchaeffer/FieteLab-RIBP/README.md

-# Efficient Online Inference for Nonparametric Factorial Time Series
+# Efficient Online Inference for Infinite Latent Feature Models

 This code corresponds to the [NeurIPS 2021](https://nips.cc/Conferences/2021/Dates) paper.